2023-24 Earth Grant Students

 A woman smiling in a striped shirt and hoop earrings

-Emily Morel (she/her) is a senior double-majoring in Environmental Studies and Latin American Studies and is an Afro-Latina through her Dominican and Mexican roots.
+Emily Morel (she/her) participated as a senior double-majoring in Environmental Studies and Latin American Studies and is an Afro-Latina through her Dominican and Mexican roots.
 Emily describes experiencing environmental racism through lack of access to healthy food and proximity to highway pollution growing up in City of South Tucson as a primary source of her knowledge and passion for environmental justice.
-Prior to this year, Emily taught environmental science in both Spanish and English at Hollinger Middle School with the Bio/Diversity Project, and organized the grassroots "Earth Day for the Hood" event in South Tucson.
-Emily will be bringing her organizational skills and passion for community to her Earth Grant internship with Flowers and Bullets, where she will be working to support and formalize the larger organizational and administrative structures of this collectively-run community organization as it grows.
+Prior to this internship, Emily taught environmental science in both Spanish and English at Hollinger Middle School with the Bio/Diversity Project, and organized the grassroots "Earth Day for the Hood" event in South Tucson.
+Emily brought her organizational skills and passion for community to her Earth Grant internship with Flowers and Bullets, where she worked to support and formalize the larger organizational and administrative structures of this collectively-run community organization as it grows.

 Image